Loop Hero Review: Groundhog's Roguelike

 - Can be grueling

 - Replaying early levels sometimes boring

 Loop Hero is a great game for an exhausting period, as much for being a compelling distraction as for its thematic core.
-The synergy between the interlocking mechanics is remarkable, making all the spinning plates you've to manage seem effortless by times.
+The synergy between the interlocking mechanics is remarkable, making all the spinning plates you've to manage seem effortless.